abstools/abstools/abs-models.org/content/getting_started/local-install.md

 git clone "https://github.com/abstools/abstools.git"
 cd abstools
 .\gradlew assemble
-frontend\bin\win\absc --help
+frontend\bin\absc.bat --help
 ```

 At the end of these commands, you should see the help output of the ABS
 compiler.

-The directory `abstools/frontend/bin/bash` (for Linux, macOS, other Unix
+The directory `abstools/frontend/bin` contains convenience scripts `absc` (for
-systems) or `abstools\frontend\bin\win` contains a convenience script for
+Linux, macOS, other Unix systems) and `absc.bat` (for Windows) that invoke the
-invoking the ABS compiler; this directory can be added to the PATH environment
+ABS compiler.
+This directory can be added to the `PATH` environment variable
-variable if desired.
+if desired.

 To compile an ABS model `model.abs`, invoke the compiler with `absc
 --erlang model.abs`, then run the model with `./gen/erl/run`.